 HOW ARE JUDGES SELECTED?

 Election Judges represent the two major political parties.
-Individuals must declare a party (Democrat or Republican) in order to become a judge.
+Individuals must declare a party (Democratic or Republican) in order to become a judge.
 The party which cast the highest average of votes, at the most recent, three gubernatorial elections in the precinct shall be represented by three judges; the party which casts the second highest number of votes, at the most recent, three gubernatorial elections in the precinct shall be represented by two judges.